rhenz/100DaysWithSwift/day_099-milestone-project28-30/README.md

 ## Note

 I already did this with SwiftUI under Stanford_CS193P course.
-Too lazy to redo this again..
 So yeah.
-I will just insert that project here.
+I will just insert that project here so I can focus on other things that is not repetitive.

 ## Challenges